Gordon Farrell, Playwright/Artistic Director/Executive Producer

 Gordon Farrell’s play, “The Lifespan Of A Fact,” starring Daniel Radcliffe, Cherry Jones, and Bobby Canavale, ran on Broadway from September 20th, 2018 to January 13, 2019.
 It was co-written with Jeremy Karegen & David Murrell, directed by Leigh Silverman, and produced by eight-time Tony Award winner Jeffrey Richards. .
 The play was a finalist for the New York Critics Circle Best New Play, and the New York Critics Circle Best New American Play, and received the John Gassner Award for New American Play from the Outer Critics Circle It was selected for the New York Times and the Boston Globe’s Critics List and Variety’s Ten Best Plays of 2018.

 Trained as a playwright at the Yale School of Drama, Gordon received an MFA in 1986.
-His playwriting includes “Mendocino” (produced at the Yale School of Drama with Courtney B. Vance), “Alice Again,” “A Tin Star Over Tombstone,” and “Navigators” (produced at the Alleyway Theatre) as well as “The Voice of America” which was produced at The Yale School of Drama, off-off Broadway, and at the Alleyway Theatre.
+His playwriting includes “Mendocino” (produced at the Yale School of Drama with Courtney B. Vance), “Alice Again,” “A Tin Star Over Tombstone,” and “Navigators” (produced at the Alleyway Theatre) as well as “The Voice of America” which was produced at The Yale School of Drama, off-off Broadway in New York, and at the Alleyway Theatre.

 Gordon is also the author of “The Power of the Playwright’s Vision”, published by Heinemann Press in 2001.
 Translated internationally, it is now used as a standard playwriting text on three continents.